hisaac/PRIME-books-angular/README.md

 # Angular AJAX Lecture

-Covers AJAX with Angular using $http service.
-This app converts the client side of our full stack jQuery SQL Book Manager application.
+This assignment covers AJAX requests in Angular using the $http service.
+The app converts the client side of the SQL Book Manager application that we previously wrote using jQuery.

+---

 ## Original jQuery Repo